1.European Unity - Erasmus, Community Projects, European-wide Projects, Council of Europe & European Identity;

 4.International Affairs - External Action of the EU, Migration.

 Hannah Bludau manages our articles and written contributions.
-Hannah holds an Erasmus Mundus Master student.
+Hannah holds an Erasmus Mundus Master of Arts degree.
 After growing up near Boston, Massachusetts, Hannah moved to Germany for her studies in 2014 and has lived in numerous European countries ever since.
 Hannah speaks English, German, French fluently and basic Chinese.
-Hannah is very passionate about international affairs and human rights.

-Luca De Cristofaro is an Italian-Brazilian guy trying to understand how the world works.
+Luca De Cristofaro manages the podcast.
+He's an Italian-Brazilian guy trying to understand how the world works.
 He grew up bilingual, speaking Italian and Portuguese (Brazilian) at home and he learned English, Spanish and French at school.
-Graduated in International Relations at the University of Naples “L’Orientale” and currently doing an Erasmus Mundus Master’s degree in European Studies.
+Luca graduated in International Relations at the University of Naples “L’Orientale” and with an EMJMD in European Studies.
 He is a Model United Nations lover, as it sums up his interests in diplomacy, international cooperation and human rights.

 Anton Meshkov does the design here.
-In his MA studies, Anton explores connections between culture and politics.
-In his home country, Russia, Anton acquired BA in the Middle Eastern studies with the focus on Arabic culture and its connections to Europe.
-Anton is alumnus of the Iowa University writing program.
+Throughout his MA studies, Anton explored the connections between culture and politics.
+In his home country, Russia, Anton acquired a BA in Middle Eastern studies with a focus on Arabic culture and its connections to Europe.
+Anton is an alumnus of the Iowa University writing program.